-For longer-term assistance, local faith communities host families for one week at a time in their facilities.
+The ongoing program involves local faith communities hosting families for one week at a time in their facilities.
 Currently more than 40 congregations are involved in this homeless recovery program.
 We solicit host and support congregations, train their volunteers, and support each congregation’s volunteer coordinator.

 We review applications from literally hundreds of families applying to be part of the Family Promise congregational program.
 Our case managers assist the accepted families in developing a realistic plan of action to regain stability and establish a savings account.
 Qualified families are admitted for 30 days.
 Families who complete their goals and adhere to guest guidelines may extend their stay for another 30 days.
 The maximum stay is usually 90 days.